SchrodtSven/P7CodeBuilder/README.md

 - <code>\Countable</code> interface allowing usage of <code>count</code>

 Within method signatures native scalar types are used to guarantee short hand usage.
+In closures or other non public accessible code PHP native functions are used.

 Every <code>{$Type}Class</code > has a method <code>getContent()</code> to retrieve current content as native PHP type.